 The John Curtin School of Medical Research comprises four departments.

-The ACRF Department of Cancer Biology and Therapeutics uses the latest 'omics' technologies combined with classic biochemistry, cell biology, immunology and clinically relevant transgenic models of cancer to provide new knowledge of the fundamental mechanisms driving malignant transformation and metastasis.
+The ACRF Dept. of Cancer Biology and Therapeutics uses the latest 'omics' technologies combined with classic biochemistry, cell biology, immunology and clinically relevant transgenic models of cancer to provide new knowledge of the mechanisms driving malignant transformation and metastasis.

 The overall aim of the Genome Biology Program is to understand the connection between genomes and phenotypes and how this relationship is regulated in response to environmental and intrinsic signals crucial for cell or organismic survival and homeostasis.